webtrees/webtrees.github.io/download/modules.md

 In webtrees 1.7, themes and modules are different.
 Themes are installed by copying them to the folder `themes`.
 Modules are installed by copying them to the folder `modules_v3`.
-To remove a module or theme, just delete it.

 ----------